-Carter is the newest of Purdue's Community Clusters, and was launched through a partnership with Intel in November 2011.
-Carter primarily consists of HP compute nodes with two 8-core Intel Xeon-E5 processors (16 cores per node), between 32 GB and 256 GB of memory, and a 500 GB system disk.
+Carter was launched through an ITaP partnership with Intel in November 2011 and is a member of Purdue's Community Cluster Program.
+Carter primarily consists of HP compute nodes with two 8-core Intel Xeon-E5 processors (16 cores per node) and between 32 GB and 256 GB of memory.
 A few NVIDIA GPU-accelerated nodes are also available.
 All nodes have 56 Gbps FDR Infiniband connections and a 5-year warranty.

 Carter is named in honor of Dennis Lee Carter, Purdue alumnus and creator of the "Intel Inside" campaign.
 More information about his life and impact on Purdue is available in an ITaP Biography of Dennis Lee Carter.